FarhanShares/laravel-mediaman/README.md

 - *Cons*: Can introduce performance delays.

 **Tip**: Enabling this check can preemptively spot storage issues, but may add minor operational delays.
 Consider your system's needs and decide accordingly.

-**Heads Up!** If you need to deal with collections, please read the docs below.
-Do not update anything other than `name` & `data` using the Media instance for the time being.

 ### Delete media
 You can delete a media by calling delete() method on an instance of Media.